continuous-dems/workshop-coastal-coupling-2026/modules/03-explore-validate/index.md

 transformez list
 ```

-Our Newport DEM is requested in:
+Our Newport DEM was requested in:

 ```text
 epsg:4269+5703